Clavibacter sepedonicus (potato ring rot)

 Detection and InspectionTop of page

+An enzyme-linked immunosorbent assay on nitrocellulose membranes (NCM-ELISA) has been developed which allows for the rapid testing and diagnosis of potato ring rot (Hu et al., 2007).
 Latent infections can be detected by several serological tests including immunofluorescence, ELISA and latex agglutination.
 Specificity of the serological tests depends on the antibodies used; specific monoclonal antibodies for detection by immunofluorescence and ELISA are available (De Boer et al., 1996).
-For unequivocal determination of latent infection, positive serological results can be confirmed by bioassay on aubergine and isolation of C. michiganensis subsp. sepedonicus (Anon., 1987).
+For unequivocal determination of latent infection, positive serological results can be confirmed by bioassay on aubergine and isolation of C. sepedonicus (Anon., 1987).
 Laboratory protocols for testing composite samples of tubers or stems for possible latent ring rot infections have been established (De Boer and Hall, 2000).

-DNA-based detection methods involving DNA amplification by the polymerase chain reaction have been developed but are not yet widely used (Li and De Boer, 1995; Mills et al., 1997; Schneider et al., 1993).
-Additional sensitivity can be achieved by the use of nested or real time PCR (Lee et al., 1997; Schaad et al., 1999).
-These technologies probably have greater potential for confirming preliminary diagnoses rather than as routine detection methods.
+DNA-based detection methods involving DNA amplification by polymerase chain reaction (PCR) have been developed for detection of the ring rot pathogen (Schneider et al., 1993; Li and De Boer, 1995; Mills et al., 1997).
+Additional sensitivity can be achieved by the use of nested PCR, Bio-PCR or real time PCR (Schaad et al., 1999).

 Similarities to Other Species/ConditionsTop of page